 Children lay the pencil on the table with the nib facing towards them.
 They pinch the pencil with their thumb and pointer finger, then flip the pencil up and over towards their hand.

-it is important to remember that pencil grip development in young children is a process.
+It is important to remember that pencil grip development in young children is a process.
 It should not be rushed and each child has their own unique pace of learning how to hold a pencil correctly.
 Parents can help by providing opportunities for practice and using fun activities such as writing with paint or chalk on the pavement.
 With support from parents, teachers and other professionals if necessary, most children will eventually master holding a pencil properly without too much difficulty - but patience is key!

 Looking for more tips?